 Whole spelt flour adds a good nutritional element to the bread so you can happily eat it for breakfast or a snack as well as dessert.
 And all the fruit certainly keeps this loaf from drying out, with the dates giving a slightly caramel flavour that pairs well with dark chocolate and banana.

 - Bananas: spotty, at least.
 The bananas are a major sweetening element, so they need to be ripe.
+There is no substitute for bananas or dates.
+Applesauce isn’t sweet enough and it contains too much liquid to be easily substituted for one of the main ingredients.

 Step by Step